Reporting Obligations (FINRA Rule 4530)

 Quick Answer

-Quick Answer: FINRA Rule 4530 requires member firms to report specified events to FINRA within 30 calendar days of knowing of them.
+Quick Answer: The firm event-reporting rule requires member firms to report specified events to FINRA within 30 calendar days of knowing of them.
 Reportable events include regulatory findings, written complaints alleging theft, internal-investigation violation conclusions, settlements or awards exceeding $15,000 for a rep or $25,000 for the firm, and criminal charges.
-Rule 4530(d) adds quarterly complaint statistics.
+The rule also adds quarterly complaint statistics.

-The OSJ complaint file under Rule 4513 is internal.
-FINRA Rule 4530 is the external reporting channel that tells FINRA about specified events happening inside the firm.
-The exam tests three things about 4530: what events are reportable, when they must be reported (a 30-calendar-day clock for most), and what dollar thresholds trigger the reporting.
+The OSJ complaint file under the customer complaint records rule is internal.
+The firm event-reporting rule is the external reporting channel that tells FINRA about specified events happening inside the firm.
+The exam tests three things about this rule: what events are reportable, when they must be reported (a 30-calendar-day clock for most), and what dollar thresholds trigger the reporting.

 A member firm must promptly report specified events to FINRA no later than 30 calendar days after the firm knows or should have known of the event's existence.